tonytvo/blog-generator/content/blog/atomic-habits/index.md

 - Track process metrics over outcome metrics.
 We can’t control the outcomes.
 Identify with showing up.
 - Commitment devices are a powerful tool when combined with social accountability.
 Design your social environment.
 - “Genes do not eliminate the need for hard work.
 They clarify it.
 They tell us what to work on.” – James Clear
+- Why, then, do we struggle to make lasting change?
+The problem, according to Fogg, is threefold.
+  - **First, we judge ourselves far too harshly when we fail.**
+  - **Second, we mistake aspirations for behaviors**.
+A behavior, according to Fogg, is something you can do right now or at another specific point in time.
+For instance, you can put your phone on airplane mode before you got to bed to get a better night’s sleep.
+An aspiration, by contrast, is impossible to achieve at any given moment.
+You cannot suddenly get better sleep.
+  - **Third, we set big, loft goals and rely on motivation to achieve them**.

+- Building Tiny Habits, Fogg explains, is a simple three-step formula:
+  - **Find an Anchor Moment**.
+An Anchor Moment is (1) an existing routine (like brushing your teeth) or (2) an event that happens  (like a phone ringing).
+The Anchor Moment reminds you to do the new Tiny Behavior.
+  - **Make the Behavior You Want Tiny**.
+Focus on small actions that you can do in less than thirty seconds, such as flossing one tooth or doing two push-ups.
+You need to do the Tiny Behavior immediately after the Anchor Moment.
+  - **Celebrate Instantly**.
+Something you do to create positive emotions, such as saying I did a good job! or Awesome!
+You need to celebrate immediately after doing the new Tiny Behavior to wire the new behavior into your brain.

+- Pearl Habits:
+  - BJ calls these habits Pearl Habits because they use prompts that start out as irritants then turn into something beautiful.
+  - Step 1: List at least ten things that often happen to you that irritate you (a long line, a noisy motorcycle, a barking dog next door).
+  - Step 2: Select the most frequent and annoying thing on your list.
+  - Step 3: Explore new, beneficial habits you could do after the annoyance.
+Come up with at least five options.

 # Why Tiny Changes Make a Big Difference